 Bridget has a well-established teaching career.
 She worked as a Community HIV Trainer in Oxfordshire for 6 years and joined Oxford Brookes University as a Senior Lecturer in sexual health in 1996.
 Bridget has over 30 years of nursing experience in palliative care in both community and hospice settings.
-In addition to her teaching role, she is a Community Clinical Nurse Specialist in Palliative Care in Buckinghamshire.
+In addition to her teaching role, she is an Advanced Nurse Practitioner in community palliative care in Oxfordshire.

 Teaching and Research Interests

 Bridget completed her PhD, 'Couples living in twilight: a Heideggerian hermeneutic study of sexuality and intimacy in life-limiting illness' at Oxford Brookes University in 2012.
 Her research interests are patient experience and meaning-making.
 Bridget currently delivers modules in sexuality and also end of life care.